 In the past, a majority of THR implants have been held in place with acrylic cement, which fills the spaces between the implant and the bone, thereby anchoring the implant to the femoral cavity ("cemented implants").
 During the 1980s, implants that did not require cement ("cementless implants") were developed with materials designed to stimulate bone ingrowth.
 The selection of a cemented or cementless implant generally is based upon a patient's bone condition and structure, age and activity level.
-Typically, cemented implants require replacement within five to 20 years of the first operation.
+Typically, cemented implants are used for older, less active patients.
+Furthermore, most implants require replacement within five to 20 years of the first operation.
 The software package developed by the Company in collaboration with IBM and Johns Hopkins University eliminates the distortion of the x-ray images of the patient's femur used in planning hip revision surgery caused by the metal in the existing implant.

-Consequently, the surgeon would have a clearer view of the remaining bone in planning hip revision surgery and thereby be better able to remove fragmented cement without removing any of the remaining thin thigh bone.
+have a clearer view of the remaining bone in planning hip revision surgery and thereby be better able to remove fragmented cement without removing any of the remaining thin thigh bone.